jemaxis/Cse3ProjectAssignment/README.md

 7. Read the activity_labels.txt to construct a dataframe of 2 columns.
 The first column contains activity ID while second activity description.
 This activity_labels dataframe is merged with the "overall.data.mean.std" dataframe to obtain descriptive activity data.
 This completes the process of tidying the data set provided for both train and test sets.

-8. To create a second independent tidy data set from the combined data set, the data sets were grouped by each subject and activity with the corresponding measurements averaged.
+8. To create a second independent tidy data set from the combined data set, the data set were grouped by each subject and activity with the corresponding measurements averaged.
 The resultant dataframe was ordered by subject and written into a file called "Cse3ProjWorkResult.txt".